ArtemZamuruev/FacesCounter-demo/README.md

-# FacesCounter-demo
 A simple faces counter and person's attributions recognition software based on the Tevian FaceSDK library and OpenCV.